takeshotech/chat-space/README.md

 ### Association
-- belongs_to :group
+- belongs_to :users
-- belongs_to :user
+- has_many :messages